shane-kercheval/sik-llm-eval/README.md

 print(results[0][0])
 ```

 `results` contains a list of lists of EvalResults.
-Each item in the outer list corresponds to a single Candidate and contains a list of EvalResults for all Evals ran against the Candidate.
+Each item in the outer list corresponds to a single Candidate and contains a list of EvalResults for all Evals run against the Candidate.
 In our example, `results` is [[EvalResult, EvalResult], [EvalResult, EvalResult]] where the first list corresponds to results of the Evals associated with the first Candidate (ChatGPT 3.5) and the second list corresponds to results of the Evals associated with the second Candidate (ChatGPT 4.0).

 `print(results[0][0])` will give: